prebid/prebid.github.io/prebid-video/video-long-form.md

 An object that enables publishers to set a prefix and minimum deal tier for each bidder.
 The `dealTier` object enables publishers to have different line item setups with varying priorities.

 `dealTier.prefix`
-A string that enables bidders to target deal line items.
+An optional string that enables bidders to target deal line items.

 `dealTier.minDealTier`
-An integer that will give higher preference to  deal bids when the `minDealTier` value is greater than five (5).
+An integer that will give higher preference to deal bids which return tier greater than minDealTier.
 Bids with `minDealTier` values less than five will not be ignored, however their cache key will contain `dealId` in place of `cpm`.
 These bids will be auctioned as non-deal bids.

     <pre>
     // This will replace the cpm with dealId in cache key as well as targeting kv pair when prioritizeDeals flag is set to true.